rkaur00/Foreign-Keys/README.md

 # Foreign-Keys
-Implementing tconcept of foreign keys to connect two tables
+Implementing the concept of foreign keys to connect two tables.